apache/spark/docs/sql-programming-guide.md

 # Data Sources

 Spark SQL supports operating on a variety of data sources through the `DataFrame` interface.
-A DataFrame can be operated on as normal RDDs and can also be registered as a temporary table.
+A DataFrame can be operated on as normal RDDs and can also be used to create a temporary view.
 Registering a DataFrame as a table allows you to run SQL queries over its data.
 This section describes the general methods for loading and saving data using the Spark Data Sources and then goes into specific options that are available for the built-in data sources.